-Pumpernickel -- a brown bread made from coarse rye flour -- features a rich, robust flavor and partners well with hearty foods such as aged cheese and smoked salmon.
-For the bread to be considered true pumpernickel, it should be made from whole-grain rye flour; it is the nutritious bran and germ of the rye that gives pumpernickel its rich chocolate color.
-Eaten in moderation, whole grain pumpernickel -- tasty, high in fiber, and rich in assorted vitamins and minerals -- is a healthy dietary choice.
+Pumpernickel, a brown bread made from coarse rye flour, features a rich, robust flavor that partners well with hearty foods such as aged cheeses and smoked salmon.
+For the bread to be considered true pumpernickel, it should be made from whole-grain rye flour; it's the nutritious bran and germ of the rye that give pumpernickel its rich chocolate color.
+When eaten in moderation, whole-grain pumpernickel — tasty, high in fiber and rich in assorted vitamins and minerals — is a healthy dietary choice.

-One slice of pumpernickel bread contains 2.26 g of protein, .81 g of total fat, 12.35 g of carbohydrate and 1.7 g of fiber.
-Pumpernickel is low in fat and cholesterol-free, with one slice containing a diet-friendly 65 calories -- less than the amount found in an apple.
-The small amount of fat in pumpernickel bread is composed mostly of heart-healthy monounsaturated and polyunsaturated fatty acids.
+According to the USDA National Nutrient Database, one slice of pumpernickel bread contains 3.00 g of protein, 0.50 g of total fat, 14.00 g of carbohydrate and 1.00 g of fiber.
+Pumpernickel is also cholesterol free and low in fat , with one slice containing a diet-friendly 70 calories — less than the amount found in an apple.
+The small amount of fat found in a slice of pumpernickel is composed mostly of heart-healthy monounsaturated and polyunsaturated fatty acids.

 Fiber and Lignans

-The amount of dietary fiber in a single slice of pumpernickel bread is about the same as that found in a 1/4 cup of raisins or a 1/2 cup of brown rice -- both considered good sources of fiber.
+The amount of dietary fiber in a single slice of pumpernickel bread is about the same as that found in 1/4 cup of raisins or 1/2 cup of brown rice — both considered good sources of fiber.
 Fiber can help lower your levels of unhealthy LDL cholesterol, control your blood sugar and reduce your risk of diabetes and diverticular disease.
-In addition, fiber promotes efficient bowel movements and creates a feeling of satiety -- or fullness -- which may help curb overeating.
+In addition, fiber promotes efficient bowel movements and creates a feeling of satiety, or fullness, which may help curb overeating.
 Pumpernickel is also high in natural phytochemicals called lignans, which have antioxidant and estrogen-like qualities.
-High intake of plant lignans is associated with a lower risk of breast cancer in some studies; research into the benefits of lignans is ongoing.
+High intake of plant lignans is associated with a lower risk of breast cancer; research into the benefits of lignans is ongoing.

 Vitamins and Minerals

-Pumpernickel contains B-complex vitamins -- particularly thiamin, or vitamin B-1, needed to produce energy in the body -- and niacin, or vitamin B-3, essential in nervous and digestive system health.
-Also present in pumpernickel is folate, in the amount of 24 mcg per slice; this B-complex vitamin is important in the production of red blood cells and helps prevent rare neural tube defects in newborns.
-Pumpernickel also provides manganese in the amount of .330 mg per slice; manganese helps form a potent antioxidant called superoxide dismutase, which scavenges harmful free radicals in the body.
-Selenium -- a trace mineral essential for proper immune system function -- is also present in the amount of 6.4 mcg per slice.
-Pumpernickel also contains the minerals calcium and magnesium -- essential for the building and maintenance of strong bones -- as well as iron, vital for making hemoglobin.
+Pumpernickel contains B-complex vitamins.
+This includes thiamin, or vitamin B-1, which is needed to produce energy in the body.
+It also includes niacin, or vitamin B-3, essential in nervous and digestive system health.
+Also present in pumpernickel is folate, in the amount of 24 micrograms (mcg) per slice; this B-complex vitamin is important in the production of red blood cells and helps prevent rare neural tube defects in newborns.
+Pumpernickel also provides manganese in the amount of .330 milligrams (mg) per slice; manganese helps form a potent antioxidant called superoxide dismutase, which scavenges harmful free radicals in the body.
+Selenium, a trace mineral essential for proper immune system function, is also present in the amount of 6.4 mcg per slice.
+Pumpernickel also contains the minerals calcium and magnesium, essential for the building and maintenance of strong bones, as well as iron, vital for making hemoglobin.